appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 > attempts to customize the theme.

 ## Start blogging!
 From now on it is very easy to start blogging.
 Select the **post** directory in the tree view, it is where blog post lives.
 Create a new file,  name it with a headline, it will be sluggified automatically.
-Select *TOML* or *YAML* front matter (toml as default selection).
+Select *TOML* or *YAML* front matter (TOML as default selection).
 The file tree will be updated and show the new file.
 Open the file and blog away!
 Turn on auto save and all text you write will be saved every other minute.
 Remember to **undraft** the post if you would like to see it after publishing and  add key words, tags, and topics.

 ![Start blogging][12]